bhatiaabhinav/bhatiaabhinav.github.io/_pages/about.md

 I am a proud owner of [this RL repository](https://github.com/bhatiaabhinav/RL-v2) \[2\], where I have implemented a host of popular modern RL algorithms.

 When I am not thinking about Bellman equations, I love consuming other science content such as documentaries on physics, evolutionary biology, neuroscience, psychology, or anything scientific.
 As a bonus, they might give me some clues for my research.\
-I'm a biggest fan of Richard Feynman.
+I'm the biggest fan of Richard Feynman.
 My friends tell me I sing well.

 ---